Today we are providing a Google Analytics Public Service Announcement.

 The default setting for data retention could compromise literally everything I love about Google Analytics.

 Sacrificing this data is a significant change.
-And this change begs the question, is this actually a GDPR thing?
+And this change begs the question, is this truly a GDPR thing?

 Are data retention controls related to GDPR?